MPLS Segment Routing, Part 2: Junos Config!

 set protocols isis source-packet-routing

-This command triggers Junos to generate and advertise Adjacency SIDs.
+This command triggers Junos to generate and advertise adjacency SIDs.
 Do you remember them?
 They’re the segment IDs that are generated on each link that has an IGP adjacency.

-For each IS-IS adjacency, Junos will generate one Segment ID for IPv4, and one for IPv6.
+For each IS-IS adjacency, Junos will generate one segment ID for IPv4, and one for IPv6.
 It then advertises these SIDs via IS-IS itself.
 Thanks to these SIDs alone, it is theoretically possible for an external controller to program a box with the exact hop-by-hop path for an LSP, building stacks of labels as appropriate, and for that controller to change the label stack as the topology changes.

 You need to do a bit more work to use segment routing for shortest-path routing, but for now let’s see what this one line of config has done.